dwcaraway/gdi-featured-html-css-intro/README.md

 # Intro to HTML/CSS
+This is a forked version of the Girls Develop It slide deck for HTML / CSS.
-Slides and materials are hosted at [http://girldevelopit.github.io/gdi-featured-html-css-intro//](http://girldevelopit.github.io/gdi-featured-html-css-intro/).
+Slides and materials are hosted on [Github](https://dwcaraway.github.io/gdi-featured-html-css-intro).

 ## Course description
 This is a 4-part, 8-hour course.